PCI Accreditation in 2026: What It Means and How to Prepare

 This involves identifying:

-- Connected systems that could impact security
+- Connected systems that could impact the security of the cardholder data environment

 Key outputs:

-- Cardholder Data Environment (CDE) definition
+- Cardholder Data Environment definition

 - Network diagrams